-If you or a dependent suffer from mental illness, you deserve to receive appropriate treatment.
-Seeking care for mental health can be affordable when you have an FSA or HSA.
+If you or a dependent suffer from mental illness, you need and deserve to receive appropriate treatment.
+Seeking care for mental health can be more affordable when you have an FSA or HSA account.
 Many treatments and medications fall under the IRS guidelines for eligible expenses.

 Talk to your HR about your company’s benefit plan, and see if an FSA or HSA (or HRA) is right for you.